We continue to reduce our solid waste stream by improving efficiencies in our production operations.

 This includes identifying sources of waste and decreasing waste from our processes.

-We also reduce the amount of waste that is sent to landfills by finding ways to recycle it or re-use it.
+We also reduce the amount of waste sent to landfills by finding ways to recycle it or use it for other purposes.